OpenLiberty/demo-devmode/README.md

 ```
 </details>

-6. Change the `io_openliberty_guides_system_inMaintenance` variable in `src/main/liberty/config/server.xml` to true.
+6. Change the `io_openliberty_guides_system_inMaintenance` variable in `src/main/liberty/config/server.xml` to `true`.
 Changes are reflected in the http://localhost:9080/health endpoint.
 Undo this afterwards.

 7. Make changes to the `src/main/webapp/index.html` (or any other webapp files).
 Changes are reflected on the home page http://localhost:9080/.